11. Code Generation¶

 31end CustomPWithLimiter;

-This specification can be converted to JSON using the program modelica-json.
+This specification can be converted to CXF using the program modelica-json.
 Executing the command

 looks as follows: